 I remember back when I was in high school, the music always took center stage.

-I remember one of my best friends, Anthony Farnham, would always joke about it: “Hey guys, check out this new album that I discovered.”
-It was kind of a running gag we had in our inner circle.
+I remember one of my best friends, Anthony F., would always joke about it: “Hey guys, check out this new album that I discovered.”
+It was kind of a running gag we had in our circle of friends.
+We were kind of like hipsters before hipsters became a thing.

 You wanted people to know that you had good taste in music, that YOU were the one who told someone about an artist, band, or song.
 It seems kind of silly in retrospect, but priorities were different back then and our hearts were in the right place even though we were fairly snobby about it.
 If only audiophiles were snobby about the right things!